ucsb-cs16/w24-tr/labs/Ciphers.md

 ```
 All m
-imsy
-were
+imsy·
+were·
 the b
 orogo
-ves,
+ves,·
+·····
 ```

-Note that when the key is one, or when it is greater than or equal to the length of the message, the input should be unchanged  (although some padding spaces may be added).
+Note that when the key is one, or when it is greater than or equal to the length of the message,  the input will be unchanged  (although some padding spaces will be added if the key is greater than the length of the message).

 ## Scrabble